How To Do Absolute Cell Reference In Google Sheets

 Why Use Absolute Cell References?

 Absolute cell references are useful when you need to refer to specific cells or ranges of cells in your spreadsheet.
 This can be useful when you need to copy a formula to another cell and have it refer to the same cells, rather than updating to refer to new cells.
 For example, if you have a formula that refers to cell A1, and you copy it to cell B1, the formula will update to refer to cell B1, rather than cell A1.
 By using an absolute cell reference, you can ensure that the formula refers to the same cell, regardless of where it is copied.
-(See Also: How To Expand Sort In Google Sheets)
+(See Also: How To Make A Date Drop Down In Google Sheets)

 How to Use Absolute Cell References